 This lesson plan will help your students understand the story of Bonfire Night.
 Teaching English History especially the events that are closely rooted within current celebrations is always fun.
 So here’s the ESL lesson plan where your students not only improve the reading, speaking and listening skills but also learn more about English history.
-Please don’t forget the share the page with the ESL world.
+Please don’t forget to share the page with the ESL world.

 Show students the picture and ask what the photos represent and if they are connected with each other in any way.